fthomas/refined/README.md

 It even stole its name!
 Another Scala library that provides type-level validations is [bond][bond].

-## Disambiguation
+## Refinement (disambiguation)

-Unfortunately the term "refinement" has already a well-defined meaning in Scala which differs from how it is used in this library.
+Unfortunately the term "refinement" has already a well-defined meaning in Scala which differs from [how it is used in this library][refinement-types].
 See [Chapter 3, Types][spec-03-types] of the Scala Language Specification for details.
 In short, a refinement in the Scala sense is any pair of curly braces `{...}` that appear in a type position.

 ## License